EKal-aa/orange-support-files/doc/readme.md

 # Documentation for orange-support-files

 Every script has a short  doc-string and most of the scripts have a section for settings.
+The easiest way to use them is to copy and past the Python widget with the needed script in your Orange-Canvas.

 See the following links for more information about the individual scripts.